thesabinelim/comp1531-slackr/README.md

 * 25/09/2019: Task 2 for iteration 1 better explained
 * 26/09/2019: More detail provided for what the "plan" should entail
 * 26/09/2019: Instances of InputError changed to ValueError
+* 27/09/2019: Reflection markdown file changed to be half to 1 page in size (reducing the burden).
+Clarified where it fits into the teamwork mark.

 ## Background